astikmaurya/Life-Timer-Project/README.md

 ## Demo

-Check out the <a href='https://astikmaurya.github.io/Life-Timer-Project/'>Demo Link</a>to see it in action.
+Check out the <a href='https://astikmaurya.github.io/Life-Timer-Project/' target="_blank">Demo Link</a>to see it in action.

 ## Getting Started